RadiantLabs/modeling-api-docs/docs/source/api.rst

 ===========================================  =======  ==============================  ==============  ========  ====================  ==============================================
 ``id``                                       id                                       Must be unique  yes       not defined
 ``vehicleType``                              string                                   see [#]_        yes                             Type of vehicle
+``annualMiles``                              integer  miles                           > 0             yes                             Number of miles the vehicle is driven annually
 ``vehicleEfficiency``                        array    see ``vehicleEfficiencyUnits``  see [#]_        yes                             Efficiency of vehicle
 ``vehicleEfficiencyUnits``                   array                                    see [#]_        yes                             Unit of measurement for ``vehicleEffiency``
 ``chargerEfficiency``                        float    percent                         0 - 1           no        0.9                   Only applicable to electric and plug-in hybrid